go-rogue/scenes/README.md

 The Scene Director operates on structs implementing `IScene` however this interface intentionally doesn't provide an `update` or `draw` methods.
 That is up to you to implement in your extension to `IScene`.

-For example you might have your own `Scene` interface such as:
+For example, you might have your own `Scene` interface such as:

 ```go
 type Scene interface {